We started with nothing. Now we are

-We sell Indigenous made and designed art, crafts and jewelry at local Powwows, fairs, including the Portland Indigenous Marketplaces that we organize in Portland, Oregon.
+We sell Indigenous made and designed art, crafts and jewelry at local Powwows, fairs, including the Portland Indigenous Marketplaces that Indigenous Come Up founded in Portland, Oregon.

-There are little-to-no resources available to young adults who have survived government and tribal systems.
+There are little resources available to survivors of government and tribal systems.

-In honor of Pachacutek (the prophecy of the Eagle and the Condor), we provide and promote inspiring opportunities to support healing, economic independence and community sufficiency for young adults who have survived government and tribal systems.
+In honor of Pachacutek (the prophecy of the Eagle and the Condor), we provide and promote inspiring opportunities to support healing, economic independence and community sufficiency for survivors of government and tribal systems.